Koen-vdl/Conda-and-Bioconda-tutorial/1st_Tutorial.md

 source .bash_profile
 ```

 This time we will run Shovill with thread 10 (change --cpus 1 to --cpus 10).
-You will use more thread than before to run your analysis and expect to the job to finish about 10 minutes.
+You will use more thread than before to construct your contig with Shovill and expect to the job to finish about 20 seconds.
 However, it depends on how busy of the server as other users may use the server at the same time.
-Please go to the folder that contains your xml file before first and DO NOT FORGET TO ACTIVATE YOUR SHOVILL ENVIRONMENT.
-Run shovill again
+DO NOT FORGET TO ACTIVATE YOUR SHOVILL ENVIRONMENT.
+Notice: --outdir contigs_2 and --cpus 10 !!

 ```
 cd /path/to/your_reads
 conda activate shovill_env
-nice shovill --R1 test_R1.fq.gz --R2 test_R2.fq.gz --outdir contigs --cpus 10 --ram 200 --trim --force --depth 0
+nice shovill --R1 test_R1.fq.gz --R2 test_R2.fq.gz --outdir contigs_2 --cpus 10 --ram 200 --trim --force --depth 0
 ```
 Now you can close your terminal window.
 Do not be panic about losing your job when closing your terminal.
 You have input your analysis in SCREEN mode, remember?
 You can resume to your session anytime you wish.
 Enter your terminal again and run a command below.